barbra091704/Portfolio/README.md

 Bunker - 2022.3.34f1: Project im currently working on, i made a pretty detailed reverse building and excavating system.
 Been working on it for about 2 weeks, made with the new input system, and random terrain generation with procedural customizable bunkers.
 Its a WIP so its not pretty.

 Tiny Sniper (aka SecretSuspects) - 2022.3.19f1: Made in 10 days in the 2024 LOWRESGAMEJAM, multiplayer social deduction game, i did some decent networking for being time limited. all done my be, a little art help from a friend.

-Scary Atmosphere Test: I lost the project files but it was just really a test using unitys hdrp, and put together a feel i was going to go for in a project.

 Larry : sculpt i did around a year ago, i have alot of fun sculpting too, aswell as rigging and modeling.